Affinity and Alliance Groups

 • ¡Hola!

-¡Hola! is an affinity and support space for students who identify as Latinx, Afro-Latinx or Hispanic.
-Students in this group explore their diverse identities, share experiences, and learn about opportunities to participate in events that address issues affecting Latinx and Hispanic communities in the U.S. and abroad.
+¡Hola! is an affinity and support space for students who identify as Latine, Afro-Latine, or Hispanic.
+Students in this group explore their diverse identities, share experiences, and learn about opportunities to participate in events that address issues affecting Latine and Hispanic communities in the U.S. and abroad.

 • Amazing GRACE Affinity Group